digital-land/guidance/content/publish-your-conservation-area-data/index.md

 Optional text on how this data was made or produced, or how it can be interpreted.

+### entry-date

+The date the entity was last updated.

+If the entity has never been updated, enter the same date as start-date.

+Write in YYYY-MM-DD format.

+Example:

+`1984-03-28`

+`With dates, some data is better than no data, so:  `

+`1984 is fine`

+`1984-03 is better`

+`1984-03-28 is brilliant`

 ### start-date

 The date the document was published, written in YYYY-MM-DD format.